Isidore Newman School Invitational

 -

-Think about the kind of speech you are about to give.
+Be mindful about the kind of speech you are about to give.
 Is it a constructive AFF/NEG, Rebuttal, Crystallization, Refutation, Combination?
 If you find yourself in a position where arguments have already been said, adjust your speech to bring a new perspective to the round or wait until the next item to speak.

 - I'm not a fan of one representative giving 2 speeches on the same legislation as it increases rehash and takes away opportunities from other debaters to speak.